-Cooking paella in the Instant Pot has been an excellent discovery for me.
-I adore paella and crave it often.
+This paella is one of my favorite Instant Pot Recipes.
 It's certainly not the trickiest dish to cook on the stovetop, but it is one you have to tend to while the rice is cooking.
 The Instant Pot simply takes care of the rice cooking process for you.
-There's some preparation to do first, but then you just set the Instant Pot to cook on high pressure for 4 minutes.
-After a quick release, you are left with a delicious paella that is brimming with bold earthy flavours.
+There's some preparation to do first followed by 4 minutes of pressure cooking before you get a delicious paella that is brimming with bold earthy flavors.

-I can't promise that this will be the most authentic paella you will eat, but I can assure you that it will be brimming with an irresistible smoky and savoury deliciousness and that the rice will be cooked to perfection.
+I can't promise that this will be the most authentic paella you will eat.
+You'll need to cook it the traditional way to get the crispy browned bits on the bottom of the paella pan, but I can assure you that it will be brimming with an irresistible smoky and savory deliciousness and that the rice will be cooked to perfection.

-- Protein - this recipe includes chicken, chorizo, and prawns/shrimp.
+- Protein - this recipe includes boneless chicken thighs, chorizo sausage, and shrimp.
 You can omit one of these if you want to and increase the volume of the other two.

-- White wine - adding wine to the dish during the cooking process is optional but highly recommended because it enhances the delicious flavours in the paella.
+- White wine - adding wine to the dish during the cooking process is optional but highly recommended because it enhances the delicious flavors in the paella.
 You may also want to enjoy a glass of white wine with your paella.
-A dry white like sauvignon blanc will go nicely.
+A dry white wine like Sauvignon Blanc will go nicely.

-- Smoked paprika - adds smoky and umami flavour to the dish.
+- Smoked paprika - adds smoky and umami flavor to the dish.

 - Balsamic vinegar - brings a slightly tangy richness.

 - Saffron - adds a complex earthy taste.
-You could swap this for ¼ - ½ tsp ground turmeric.
-I have not tried this, but it would also bring an earthy flavour and add yellow colour to the dish.
+You could swap this for a pinch of turmeric.
+I have not tried this, but it would also bring an earthy flavor and add yellow color to the dish.

 - Lemon - this is added to the cooked paella to bring tanginess and freshness to the dish.
 You may also want to serve the paella with some additional lemon wedges.